Genevieve E. Yates Memorial Centre

 The Genevieve E. Yates Memorial Centre houses two performance theatres in downtown Lethbridge, Alberta.
 The centre was built starting 15 August 1965 and officially opened 1 May 1966.
 Deane Yates, a local retailer, donated over $200,000 towards its existence and asked the centre be named Genevieve E. Yates Memorial.

 Its two theatres are the 500-seat proscenium Yates Theatre and the 180-seat black box Sterndale Bennett Theatre named after the actor/director Ernest Sterndale Bennett, a grandson of the composer Sir William Sterndale Bennett and who, in December 1974, was appointed a Member of the Order of Canada for services to the theatre.
 An art gallery exists in the upper mezzanine area, which is operated by the Allied Arts Council of Lethbridge.
+Since 1990, the building has been home to local theatre society New West Theatre.